Climate change emergency

 The second motion passed declared the council’s commitment to minimising its own use of plastics and to eliminate the use of single use plastics and replace with sustainable alternatives by 2022.
 It also requested that all of the council's suppliers and contractors remove single use plastics from their products and packaging as soon as possible.

 Monthly climate change briefing

-The Corporate Policy Team provide a monthly update of actions that supports our aim to reduce our impact on the environment.
-This is available below.
+The Corporate Policy Team provide a monthly update of actions that support our aim to reduce our impact on the environment.
+The most recent of these are available below.

 Cumulative Environmental Impact Assessment